AndrusivOleg/todo-demo/README.md

 ## Installation
 1. Please clone this repo.
-2. In order to use the CodeceptJS framework you should have `node at last 12`.
+2. In order to use the CodeceptJS framework you should have `node at least 12`.
 3. In the terminal follow the project location and pass:
 ```bash
 npm install